reverievy/Customer-Segmentation-UK-Rail/README.md

 📊 **Quick-read!**

-Utilizing the UK National Rail dataset, I delved into customer segmentation and behavioral analysis using Python.

-Through comprehensive data preprocessing and exploratory data analysis (EDA), I uncovered 7 customer personas and associated characteristics in their purchase and travel patterns.
-I am currently developing K-means clustering models to support the design of personalized ticket bundles and targeted discount strategies.
+Utilizing the UK National Rail dataset, I delved into behavioral analysis and customer segmentation using Python, uncovering 7 customer personas and associated characteristics in their purchase and travel patterns.
+I am currently developing a K-means clustering model to support the design of personalized ticket bundles and targeted discount strategies.

+These behavioral segments can help inform UK Rail’s:

+⭐️ **Personalization strategies:** Price-saving deals, Weekend-getaway bundles, Time-sensitive discounts, and more

+⭐️ **Future App features:** One-click ticket purchase, Total Savings portal, Price-alert for frequently traveled routes, and more

-🌝 As an avid Amtrak user myself, the unraveling of segment behaviors, especially the Student & Last-minute persona, really hit home to me
+As an avid Amtrak user myself, the unraveling of segment behaviors, especially the Student & Last-minute persona, really hit home to me

-📍**Skills:** Python (Pandas, NumPy, Seaborn, Matplotlib), Data Wrangling, Exploratory Data Analysis, K-means Clustering
+📍**Tools:** Python (Pandas, NumPy, Seaborn, Matplotlib)

+📍**Skills:** Data Wrangling, Exploratory Data Analysis, K-means Clustering

 ## **Project Description**